Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise: Iterative phase reversal driven from the -space

 with

 the aperture transmittance projected in the $\mathbf{k}$-space.
-The symbol $\mathbb{1}_{|\mathbf{k}\out|<k_0}$ accounts for the low pass filter operated by diffraction in the spatial frequency domain: Only spatial frequencies $\mathbf{k}\out$ whose magnitudes are smaller than $|k_0|$ can propagate into the Earth; higher spatial frequency components are evancescent and cannot probe in depth the Earth beyond a wavelength.
+The symbol $\mathbb{1}_{|\mathbf{k}\out|<k_0}$ accounts for the low pass filter operated by diffraction in the spatial frequency domain: Only spatial frequencies $\mathbf{k}\out$ whose magnitudes are smaller than $|k_0|$ can propagate into the Earth; higher spatial frequency components are evancescent and cannot propagate into the Earth beyond a wavelength.

-If we compare Eq.~\ref{Dkout2} with the $\mathbf{D}-$matrix in the geophone basis (Eq.~\ref{Duout2}), the main difference lies in the fact that the aperture transmittance is no longer isoplanatic from the $\mathbf{k}-$space.
-Indeed, the angular component of the wave-field recorded by the geophone network and induced by one scatterer in the field-of-view strongly depends on its position, as shown by the term $\overline{O}(\bm{\rho} + \lambda z \mathbf{k}\out )$ in Eq.~\ref{K} and highlighted by Fig.~4A.
-While this would be an issue in the speckle regime (random reflectivity), this property can become an asset in a sparse scattering medium made of a few reflectors: $\gamma(\bm{\rho},z)=\sum_{s} \gamma_s \delta(\bm{\rho}-\bm{\rho}_s(z))$.
+If we compare Eq.~\ref{Dkout2} with the $\mathbf{D}-$matrix expression in the geophone basis (Eq.~\ref{Duout2}), the main difference lies in the fact that the aperture transmittance is no longer isoplanatic from the $\mathbf{k}-$space.
+Indeed, the angular component of the wave-field recorded by the geophone network and induced by one scatterer in the field-of-view strongly depends on its position, as shown by the term $\overline{O}(\bm{\rho} + \lambda z \mathbf{k}\out )$ in Eq.~\ref{K} and highlighted by Fig.~5a of the accompanying paper.
+While this would be an issue in the speckle regime (random reflectivity), this property can become an asset in a sparse scattering medium (Eq.~\ref{sparse}).
 Under this assumption, Eq.~\ref{Dkout2} becomes:

-The coefficients of the associated correlation matrix, $\mathbf{C}_{\mathbf{k}\mathbf{k}}(z)=\mathbf{D}_{\mathbf{k},\bm{\rho}}(z)\mathbf{D}^{\dag}_{\mathbf{k}\bm{\rho}}(z)$, are given by:
+The coefficients of the associated correlation matrix, $\mathbf{C}_{\mathbf{k}\mathbf{k}}(z)=\mathbf{D}_{\mathbf{k}\bm{\rho}}(z)\mathbf{D}^{\dag}_{\mathbf{k}\bm{\rho}}(z)$, are given by:

 For analytical tractability, we will consider, in first approximation, the correlation term $ \overline{O} \stackrel{\mathbf{k}\out}{\otimes} \overline{O}$ as constant: